varnerlab/CHEME-1800-Computing-Book/unit-2-data/trees.md

 Schematic of a graph data structures.
 Nodes in a graph hold references (called links or edges) to other nodes in the graph.
 The edges between node $j$ and $j$, which can be undirected (left) or directed (right), can carry data (called edge weights, $w_{ij}$) representing many different quantities, e.g., degree of interaction, physical distances, travel times, financial values, etc.
 ```

 Graphs represent real-world situations like networks, maps, and social relationships.
-They are commonly used to describe relationships between data and to solve problems such as finding the shortest path between two nodes or determining whether a graph is connected.
+They are commonly used to describe relationships between data and to solve problems such as finding the shortest path between two nodes.
 Formally, graphs are defined in {prf:ref}`defn-graphs`:

 ````{prf:definition} Definition and properties of Graphs
 :label: defn-graphs